Wahlb3rg/CS-Core/EventsForCS.md

 # Listening for events

+In C#, you use the [FromSource] attribute, as seen in the example below.

 Usually in the constructor of a class that inherits BaseScript, but can be done anywhere in a BaseScript.
 `EventHandlers["eventName"] += new Action<string, bool>(TargetFunction);`